mtumilowicz/scrum-notes/README.md

 * self-organizing
     * knows how to turn Product Backlog into Increments
 * cross-functional
-    * all the skills to create a product Increment
+    * has all the skills to create a Increment
 * no titles for members
 * no sub-teams
 * size: 3-9 - Product Owner and Scrum Master roles are not included
     * small enough to remain nimble and large enough to complete significant work within a Sprint

 ### The Scrum Master
-* help everyone understand Scrum theory, practices, rules, and values
+* helps everyone understand Scrum theory, practices, rules, and values
+* facilitates Scrum events
 * servant-leader for the Scrum Team
 * helps those outside the Scrum Team understand which of their interactions with the Scrum Team are helpful and which aren’t
     * helps change these interactions to maximize the value
 * service to Product Owner
-    * understand product planning in an empirical environment
+    * understands product planning in an empirical environment
-    * facilitate Scrum events as requested or needed
-    * find techniques for effective Product Backlog management
+    * finds techniques for effective Product Backlog management
-    * understand and practice agility
+    * understands and practice agility
-    * ensure that artifacts are understood by everyone on the Scrum Team
+    * ensures that artifacts are understood by everyone on the Scrum Team
 * service to the Development Team
     * coaching in self-organization and cross-functionality
-    * remove impediments to the Development Team’s progress
+    * removes impediments to the Development Team’s progress
-    * facilitates Scrum events
 * service to the Organization
     * coaching in Scrum adoption
-    * plan Scrum implementations within the organization
+    * plans Scrum implementations within the organization
     * helps stakeholders understand and enact Scrum product management
-    * Causing change that increases the productivity of the Scrum Team
+    * causing change that increases the productivity of the Scrum Team
-    * cooperate with other Scrum Masters to increase the effectiveness of the application of Scrum
+    * cooperates with other Scrum Masters to increase the effectiveness of the application of Scrum

 ## Scrum Events